Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Next Steps

 Proper diagnosis determines the most effective treatment approach.
 Stone size, location, and composition guide whether you’ll benefit from conservative management or require intervention.
-Professional evaluation also identifies underlying conditions that increase stone formation risk, enabling targeted prevention strategies to reduce future episodes.
+Professional evaluation also identifies underlying conditions that increase the risk of stone formation, enabling targeted prevention strategies to reduce future episodes.

-If you’re experiencing flank pain, blood in your urine, or persistent nausea with kidney stone symptoms, a urologist can provide comprehensive evaluation and determine the most appropriate treatment plan.
+If you’re experiencing flank pain, blood in your urine, or persistent nausea, a urologist can provide a comprehensive evaluation and determine the most appropriate kidney stones treatment in Singapore.

 Dr Tan Scrubs Photo